SLP-0/Lexical-Simplification-for-Persian-Dataset/README.md

 ### sample_0_complexity_feature.csv & sample_1_complexity_feature.csv

-These two files contain 6k words each and selected complexity features. `sample_0` contains simple words, and `sample_1` contains complex words.
+These two files contain 6k words each and selected complexity features. `sample_0` contains non-complex words, and `sample_1` contains complex words.
 These are feature sets for training a rule based CWI model.

 * **target_word**: The word.
-* **freq**: The frequency of the word in a corpus (Miras and Bijankhan cprpora).
+* **freq**: The frequency of the word in a corpus (Miras and Bijankhan corpora).
 * **LenChar**: The length of the word in characters.
 * **VowConRatio**: The ratio of vowels to consonants in the word.
 * **label**: The complexity label (0 for simple, 1 for complex).